 Then a visit i’ve waited 25 years for… I met the legend Steve in the tiny village Gonda (population 3) in the early 1990s and spend some months with him learning the ways of the forest including mountain vegetables, harvesting rice, tending goats and whatnot.
 I’ve lost track of him when letters came back undelivered, but… due to the magical internet, i reconnected and found him (after a few wrong turns) living in Kurohime, Shinano.

-A former USN radio man, Steve has lived in Japan mostly since early 1980s, the last few years – after a return to the US to tend to fmaily business – he renovated a country house with a large garden, bordering on national park and next to some graves.
+A former USN sonar/radio man, Steve has lived in Japan mostly since early 1970s, the last few years – after a return to the US to tend to family business – he renovated a country house with a large garden, bordering on national park and next to some graves.
 With him, we ate local soba and visited haiku-master Issa Kobayashi’s home/museum.

 He played us some music, told a million stories, wrote us a poem and sent us home with a batch of musical instruments for our collection.